Myster-Ts-RPGs/Thellade-World/01 Campaign/05 Parties/05 Quests/Beastmaster's Trial.md

 > Available Loot | `INPUT[suggester(optionQuery(#item)):questLootAvail]` |
 > Acquired Loot | `INPUT[suggester(optionQuery(#item)):questLookEarned]` |

-[[Karnak]]'s dreams have grown vivid—haunting visions of mist-draped jungle paths, whispering spirits, and his loyal companion [[Lunair]] standing defiant against a looming shadow.
+[[01 Campaign/05 Parties/01 Characters/03 Campaign 03/Karnak]]'s dreams have grown vivid—haunting visions of mist-draped jungle paths, whispering spirits, and his loyal companion [[Lunair]] standing defiant against a looming shadow.
 His former mentor, [[Samaliel Lanai]], appears within these visions and warns: **[[Lunair]] calls to you.
 She is not safe.**

 The jungle itself seems alive with ancient magic, shifting paths and conjuring illusions.
-Something stalks [[Lunair]]—a beast born of primal fury—and only [[Karnak]] and his allies can reach her in time.
+Something stalks [[Lunair]]—a beast born of primal fury—and only [[01 Campaign/05 Parties/01 Characters/03 Campaign 03/Karnak]] and his allies can reach her in time.

 This is no symbolic dream: [[Lunair]] is real, and she is in danger.
 To reach her, the party must brave the living maze of the **Veiled Jungle**, overcome five escalating trials, and confront the monstrous force closing in.